 The activities can be carried out at any time, but it is recommended to take advantage of the momentum of the provincial PAUSE communication campaign, which takes place in October-November.
 The PAUSE team can help settings develop their own activities or provide ready-to-use elements, such as:

-- the 24h PAUSE unplugging event (3rd Sunday of November, with prizes to win!);
+- the 24h of PAUSE unplugging event (3rd Sunday of November, with prizes to win!);

 - promotional materials (poster, text and images for social media, etc.).

-In 2021, 19 CEGEPs, 7 universities, and 24 vocational training centers planned various actions to promote balanced screen use with the support of PAUSE.
-Several environments also promoted the 24h PAUSE event to encourage young people to experience a day of unplugging in November.
+In 2022, 9 universities, 25 CEGEPs, 17 vocational training centers, 1 adult education center and 6 high schools planned various actions to promote balanced screen use with the support of PAUSE.
+Several environments also promoted the 24h of PAUSE event to encourage young people to experience a day of unplugging in November.

-To find out more about the 24h PAUSE event and get support, send your request to firstname.lastname@example.org.
+To find out more about the 24h of PAUSE event and get support, send your request to [email protected].